That-Dev-Girl-Sites/jhalabi.com/_posts/2017-07-10-bold-vs-strong.md

 categories:
   - accessibility
   - development
+excerpt: In short, pay attention to your content.
 ---

 Believe it or not, the &lt;b&gt;, &lt;i&gt;, &lt;strong&gt;, and &lt;em&gt; tags have all been a part of the HTML spec since nearly the beginning.
 All four of these tags were introduced in HTML 2.
 However, for a very long time, the community was focused on the &lt;b&gt; and &lt;i&gt; tags only.
 It is only recently that the &lt;strong&gt; and &lt;em&gt; tags have become “popular”.